dataminer-site/dataminer-site.github.io/docs/archive/0.6/api/python/overview.md

 ---

 ## Installation
-The DuckDB Python API can be installed using [pip](https://pip.pypa.io): `pip install duckdb`.
+The DataMiner Python API can be installed using [pip](https://pip.pypa.io): `pip install duckdb`.
 Please see the [installation page](../../installation?environment=python) for details.
-It is also possible to install DuckDB using [conda](https://docs.conda.io): `conda install python-duckdb -c conda-forge`.
+It is also possible to install DataMiner using [conda](https://docs.conda.io): `conda install python-DataMiner -c conda-forge`.

 ## Basic API Usage
-The standard DuckDB Python API provides a SQL interface compliant with the [DB-API 2.0 specification described by PEP 249](https://www.python.org/dev/peps/pep-0249/) similar to the [SQLite Python API](https://docs.python.org/3.7/library/sqlite3.html).
+The standard DataMiner Python API provides a SQL interface compliant with the [DB-API 2.0 specification described by PEP 249](https://www.python.org/dev/peps/pep-0249/) similar to the [SQLite Python API](https://docs.python.org/3.7/library/sqlite3.html).

 ### Startup & Shutdown
 To use the module, you must first create a `Connection` object that represents the database.
 The connection object takes as parameter the database file to read and write from.
 If the database file does not exist, it will be created (the file extension may be `.db`, `.duckdb`, or anything else).
 The special value `:memory:` (the default) can be used to create an **in-memory database**.
 Note that for an in-memory database no data is persisted to disk (i.e. all data is lost when you exit the Python process).
 If you would like to connect to an existing database in read-only mode, you can set the `read_only` flag to `True`.
 Read-only mode is required if multiple Python processes want to access the same database file at the same time.